 With around 300 educational institutions with more than 15,000 different study programs, the European country attracts a lot of international students every year.

-Do I Need a Student Visa for Germany?
+Do I Need a Visa to Study in Germany?

 - El Salvador*